Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 Farmers keeping a close eye on the price of soybeans and other crops, however, may find their patience wearing thin.

-The National Farmers Union said it supports efforts to improve trade but that it has “grown weary of the administration’s go-it-alone, bull-in-a-china-shop approach.”
+The National Farmers Union said it supports efforts to improve trade but said it has “grown weary of the administration’s go-it-alone, bull-in-a-china-shop approach.”

 “While we appreciate the move to provide stopgap assistance, this plan is a short-term fix to a long-term problem,” said NFU President Roger Johnson.
 “The administration must develop a support mechanism that will mitigate the significant damage that is being inflicted upon our most vital international markets for years to come.”